For everyone at my house to not be sick. To get back in the swing of things at school. For the leaves to turn. To make these for Halloween again:

 At this point, I sprayed it all down with this business, to hold any loose bits together.
 I did shake them out really well before I tied them all to the wreath- I don't want weed seeds shedding all over my front hall every time I open the door.

 Since weeds all around was my original plan, I had to improvise when I ran out.
 I added the burlap rosettes and also rumpled a strip of burlap for around the inside to hide all the ugly that was there.
+For now, it's hanging in the garage, in the place where the extension cord would hang if it was put away (I don't even know where it is).

 So, is there such a thing as "pushing the season" if you're not talking about Christmas?